 Since it is a musculoskeletal condition, Doctor of Chiropractic specialize in not only diagnosing these types of conditions, but also treating them.
 A diagnosis of Plantar Fasciitis can usually be made from reviewing your medical history and performing a clinical examination.
 X-rays may be taken as well and sometimes doctors will see an incidental finding called a heel spur.
 Heel spurs form when the plantar fascia is chronically tight and extra bone is laid down in response.

 How does a Chiropractor treat Plantar Fasciitis?

-We use many therapies to help Plantar Fasciitis in our Overland Park and Lee’s Summit clinics – Chiropractic adjustments of the foot and ankle bones, Acupuncture, Graston technique (instrument assisted soft tissue mobilization), stretching, Cold Laser Therapy, ultra sound and more.
+We use many therapies to help Plantar Fasciitis in our Overland Park, Lee’s Summit and Belton/Raymore clinics – Chiropractic adjustments of the foot and ankle bones, Acupuncture, Graston technique (instrument assisted soft tissue mobilization), stretching, Cold Laser Therapy, ultra sound and more.
 We may also recommend some activity modifications and home stretches and exercises.
 In some cases, we may even recommend taping, bracing, or custom-made hybrid orthotics for extra support.